Fair Policy Targeting: Fair Targeting: Estimation

-We introduce an additional set of decision variables that guarantee the constraints in Equation \eqref{eqn:set_const2} hold.
+We now need to impose the constraint of Pareto optimality.
+To do so, we introduce an additional set of decision variables that guarantee the constraints in Equation \eqref{eqn:set_const2} hold.
 The vector $\mathbf{u}=(u_1, ..., u_N) \in \{0,1\}^N$ encodes the locations on the grid of $\alpha$ for which the supremum in \eqref{eqn:set_const2} is reached at; here, $u_j=1$ whenever the constraint in Equation \eqref{eqn:set_const2} holds for $\alpha_j$.
 The chosen policy must be Pareto optimal, i.e., $u_j$ must be equal to one for at least one $j$.
-To ensure this, we introduce a simple constraint $ \sum_{j=1}^N u_j \ge 1$.
+To ensure this, we impose the constraint $ \sum_{j=1}^N u_j \ge 1$.

 Combining such constraints, it directly follows that $\hat{\pi}_\lambda$ satisfies Equation \eqref{eqn:pp} if and only if